palebluedev/blog/content/blog/lessons-learned-whilst-creating-this-blog/index.md

 description: "A how to guide using SuperTest"
 ---

-I'm going to assume a little knowledge straight of the bat and thats you know what [Express](https://expressjs.com/) and [Jest](https://jestjs.io/) are.
+I'm going to assume a little knowledge straight of the bat and that is that you know what [Express](https://expressjs.com/) and [Jest](https://jestjs.io/) are.

 **Goal:** I want to write a test which will assert that when I call `/example` I get back a `200` status code with the payload of `{ok: true}`.